slothsh/edu-ossu-cs/content/Introduction to CS Using Python/Lecture 2/Lecture 2 Notes - Operators & Branching.md

 	print('unreachable false block')
 ```

-*elif* operator, which must succeed an *if-block*, is used to have a follow up test if the preceding *if-block*'s test failed
+*elif* operator, which must succeed an *if-block*, is used to have a follow up
+test if the preceding *if-block*'s test failed:

 ```python
 if 1 == 1: